 If a client has never worked with you previously, they are likely to invest more after seeing their photos and loving the images than they would commit to prior when booking their session.
 But if your clients have full resolution copies of their files and can take them anywhere to be printed, why would they pay a premium for prints with you?

-I was fortunate to receive some excellent marketing and copywriting advice early in my career from the direct marketing guru, Joseph Rensin, “If you want them to buy, let them think they’re stealing”.
-This is great advice for photographers trying to price their services or up-sell add-on products.
+I was fortunate to receive some excellent marketing and copywriting advice early in my career from the direct marketing guru, Joseph K. Rensin, “If you want them to buy, let them think they’re stealing”.
+This is excellent advice for photographers trying to price their services or up-sell add-on products.
 But this is even more useful to employ when it comes down to attracting in bound links to your studio’s website.

 Finding quality link back opportunities can be tough